Gurutzi Arregi: Career

 From 1972 to 1985, she worked with the Basque priest and anthropologist Jose Migel Barandiaran, founder of Etniker-Bizkaia which, since 1973, has been systematically collecting ethnographic materials from the Basque Country.
 Arregi coordinated the Ethnographic Atlas of the Basque Country with the help of the governments of the Basque Autonomous Community and the Autonomous Community of Navarre5.
 Within this project, volumes have been published on, Alimentación Doméstica (domestic food) (1991), Juegos Infantiles (children's games) (1993), Ritos Funerarios (funeral rites) (1995), Ritos del Nacimiento al Matrimonio (rites from birth to marriage) (1997), Ganadería y Pastoreo en Vasconia (livestock and pastoralism in Vasconia) (2000) and Medicina Popular (popular medicine) (2004), among others.

 Arregi taught courses on Cultural Anthropology at the Eskoriatza Teacher Training School (now Mondragon University) from 1982 to 1984.
 She was director of the Ethnography Department of the Labayru Institute of Bilbao and a member of the board of trustees that manages the Museum of Archaeology, Ethnography and History of Bilbao from 1981 to 1989.
 She was deputy secretary of Basque Studies Society (1979-1984), president of the Anthropology-Ethnography Department (1979-1986), and secretary-manager (1982-1990).
 She published Inmemoriam de nuestro maestro don José Miguel de Barandiarán, a tribute, on the occasion of his death in 1991.

 Arregi was a councilor in Durango's first post-Frankist council.
 She was also the promoter of the Museo de Arte e Historia de Durango.
 She was one of the first members of the Asociación Gerediaga, and served as secretary in the organization.
 She also participated in several other cultural movements, such as the creation of the Kurutziaga school in Durango.

 Death and legacy

-Gurutzi Arregi Azpeitia died May 6, 2020.
+Gurutzi Arregi Azpeitia died on 6 May 2020.

 In October 2020, the City Council of Durango started the procedure to name Arregi as an "adopted daughter", in response to a request made by about ten people from Durango.
 All the councilors who made up the municipal council unanimously decided to start the nomination process.
-On November 12, 2020, the anniversary of Arregi's birth, the Durango city council named her "adopted daughter", unanimously, and gave her a tribute ceremony at the San Agustin Kultur Gunea (San Agustin cultural center).
+On 12 November 2020, the anniversary of Arregi's birth, the Durango city council named her "adopted daughter", unanimously, and gave her a tribute ceremony at the San Agustin Kultur Gunea (San Agustin cultural center).